AnaG0307/my-recipe-blog-a/README.md

     - Set "Enable Automatic Deploys" to allow automatic deployments every time the code is pushed;
     - Click on Deploy.
     - For final deployment:
-        - On setting.py set Default = False;
+        - In settings.py set Default = False;
         - Below add X_FRAME_OPTIONS = 'SAMEORIGIN';
         - Commit and push the changes in the terminal;
-        - In Heroku in setting tab remove the DISABLE_COLLECTSTATIC variable;
+        - In Heroku, in the settings tab remove the DISABLE_COLLECTSTATIC variable;
-        - Go to the deploy tab and click on deploy branch.
+        - In Heroku, go to the deploy tab and click on deploy branch.